banjtheman/polygon_nft_workshop/README.md

 * Deploy a smart contract to Polygon leveraging [Infura](https://infura.io/)
 * Store NFT metadata on [IPFS](https://ipfs.io/) using [Pinata](https://www.pinata.cloud/)
 * Mint an NFT that is listed on [OpenSea](https://opensea.io/)
+* Query your NFT contract using [The Graph](https://thegraph.com/)

 ## Workshop

 This workshop is powered by [Streamlit](https://streamlit.io/) and [Gitpod](https://gitpod.io/) which provides a developer environment ready to begin minting NFTs.
 Simply click the button below to begin building.
+Follow the steps through the Streamlit application to guide you to deploying your NFT contract

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/banjtheman/polygon_nft_workshop/)